nishantgoeluk-pixel/procurement-spend-governance-analytics/README.md

 Single-direction relationships from dimensions to fact.
 Foreign keys hidden from report layer.
 Measures isolated in a dedicated `_Measures` table — not embedded in visuals.

-**Design rationale:** Single-direction relationships prevent ambiguous filter propagation.
-Bidirectional filtering is avoided here as it is not needed — it would only be appropriate for genuine many-to-many relationships, and brings performance and circular-dependency risks.
-Isolating measures in a dedicated table enforces separation between data and calculation logic, simplifying governance and future maintenance.
+**Design rationale:** Single-direction relationships keep filter propagation predictable and the model easier to reason about.
+Bidirectional filtering was not required for this model, so it was deliberately avoided.
+Measures are isolated in `_Measures` to separate calculation logic from the underlying data model and simplify maintenance.

 ![Model View](<screenshots/Model View.jpg>)